Updated on Apr 14, 2021

-The Rode PodMic may be one of the coolest looking $100 microphones on the market, with it's signature broadcasting capsule and vintage feel.
-This dynamic microphone was built specifically for podcasting, as the name so clearly suggests, and is optimized for use with the Rodecaster Pro Podcast Production Studio, though certainly not required.
+The Rode PodMic may be one of the coolest looking $100 microphones on the market, with its signature broadcasting capsule and vintage feel.
+This dynamic mic was specifically developed to be a podcasting microphone, as the name so clearly suggests.
+It has been optimized to be used with the Rodecaster Pro Podcast Production Studio, though certainly not required.

 Aside from the awesome aesthetics, the PodMic comes with the ability to angle the microphone capsule, offering a level of flexibility that many podcasters need, and quite frankly, anyone sitting down will need.
 We've tested this microphone on multiple types of stands, from boom-arms to verticals, and it has great flexibility.